aryashah2k/NLP-NLU/README.md

 You can also run the tests individually by specifying the target file to test

 ## License
 © 2024 Arya Shah.
-All rights reserved. | MIT
+All rights reserved. | Under MIT License